jwulf/node-pressgang-cylon-processor/README.md

 #node-pressgang-cylon-processor

+Update (April 2013): Don't use this now.
+The node-pressgang-rest (`npm install pressgang-rest`) does it all.

 A node module that provides a pure JavaScript re-implementation PressGang CCMS Content Spec Processor functionality.
 "Why?"
 I hear you ask.
 This reimplementation provides Content Spec Processor functionality as a library, so that you can hook all kinds of weird and wonderful things into the processing.

 ##Installation